 Treatment may not be needed if the hives are mild.
 They may disappear on their own.
 To reduce itching and swelling:

-If your reaction is severe, especially if the swelling involves your throat, you may require an emergency shot of epinephrine (adrenaline) or a steroid.
+If your reaction is severe, especially if the swelling involves your throat, you may need an emergency shot of epinephrine (adrenaline) or steroids.
 Hives in the throat can block your airway, making it difficult to breathe.

 Hives may be uncomfortable, but they are usually harmless and disappear on their own.
 In most cases, the exact cause of hives cannot be identified.